Our Work

 UWC Atlantic 2019

-Asifa graduated from UWC Atlantic in 2019 and is now studying for a BS in Business Administration at the Methodist University (USA).
+Asifa graduated from UWC Atlantic in 2019 and obtained a BS in Business Administration at the Methodist University (USA) in 2024.
+She is currently working in sales for Amazon.
 Whilst at UWC Atlantic, Asifa enjoyed sharing her culture with fellow students and conducted a workshop about life in Afghanistan in which she challenged misconceptions about her country.
-She is keen to work in the field of Business when she completes her studies.

 “Horizon gave me a precious opportunity to experience diversity and live with people from different backgrounds.
 I was able to share my Afghan culture and traditions with fellow students as well as learning about theirs.
 I now wish to contribute to community development in Afghanistan.”